urbanopt/urbanopt-prototype-district-templates/README.md

-# urbanopt-prototype-district-generator
+# urbanopt-prototype-district-templates
-URBANopt prototype district generator development in collaboration with LBNL and NREL
+URBANopt prototype district template development in collaboration with LBNL and NREL

-The URBANopt prototype district generator can be used to create and run URBANopt projects for prototype district types.
+The URBANopt prototype district templates can be used to create and run URBANopt projects for prototype district types.

 The following commands can be utilized: